sigma-quantiphi/crypto-pandas/README.md

 ## Getting Started

-Crypt -Pandas works near identically to CCXT.
-Just add `exchange = CCXTPandasExchange(exchange=exchange)` and the exchange methods provided by CCXT will be exposed to Crypto Pandas.
+Crypto-Pandas works near identically to CCXT.
+Just add `exchange = CCXTPandasExchange(exchange=exchange)` and the exchange methods provided by CCXT will be exposed to Crypto-Pandas.
 More examples can be found on [Binder](https://mybinder.org/v2/gh/sigma-quantiphi/crypto-pandas/HEAD?urlpath=%2Fdoc%2Ftree%2Fexamples):

 ```python